What to do in Kathmandu, Nepal – the most amazing sights!

 Bhaktapur - exploring ancient Nepal city.

-The ancient city of Bhaktapur is car-free, it takes you on a pleasant walk along its cobbled streets with beautiful architecture buildings.
-Sadly, most of the temples were damaged during terrible earthquake in 2015 and since then the place has been running restoration.
-The are many street markets around the area, with lots of cosy cafes and a Pottery Square.
+The ancient city of Bhaktapur is car-free, and it takes you on a pleasant walk along its cobbled streets with beautiful architectural buildings.
+Sadly, most of the temples were damaged during the terrible earthquake in 2015 and since then, the place has been undergoing restoration.
+There are many street markets around the area, with lots of cosy cafes and a Pottery Square.
 Bhaktapur is also home to Nepal’s National Art Gallery.

 How to get to Bhaktapur from Kathmandu?

-Taxi fare from Kathmandu to Bhaktapur is max 1000 Rupees (usually 800-900) and the drive tales 30 minutes.
-You can do it two ways: arrange a taxi on agreed price in your hotel/hostel.
-Or grab a taxi on the street – but always agree the price before the trip!
-Bhaktapur is located only 16 kilometres outside of Kathmandu, south-east direction.
+Taxi fare from Kathmandu to Bhaktapur is max 1000 Rupees (usually 800-900) and the drive takes 30 minutes.
+You can do it two ways: arrange a taxi on agreed price at your hotel/hostel.
+Or grab a taxi on the street – but always agree on the price before the trip!
+Bhaktapur is located only 16 kilometres outside of Kathmandu, in the southeast direction.

 Pashupatinath Temple & Maha Shivaratri.